hashicorp/consul/plugin.md

 * `dns.ResponseWriter` that is, basically, the client's connection;
 * `*dns.Msg` the request from the client.

 `ServeDNS` returns two values, a response code and an error.
-If the error is not nil CoreDNS will return a generic SERVFAIL to the client.
-The response code tells CoreDNS if a reply has been written by the plugin chain or not.
+If the error is not nil CoreDNS, will return a SERVFAIL to the client.
+The response code tells CoreDNS if a *reply has been written by the plugin chain or not*.
 In the latter case CoreDNS will take care of that.

 CoreDNS treats: